 | Additional Resources Usage Tips Accessories |

 The 3M Ergonomic Mouse (formerly the Renaissance Mouse) features a unique, vertical grip design which largely eliminates pronation.
-It is ideal for users who have limited articulation of their fingers and need to 'hook' their hand onto a mouse.
-The mouse is for right handed users only and available in both a wired and wireless model.
+It is ideal for those who have limited articulation of their fingers and need to 'hook' their hand onto a mouse.
+The mouse is for right handed individuals only and available in both a wired and wireless model.

 Unlike the traditional palm-down posture of most input devices, the "handshake" design of the 3M™ Renaissance™ Mouse has been clinically proven to reduce the muscle strain and discomfort associated with carpal tunnel syndrome and repetitive stress injury.
 Users can choose the size of the mouse most appropriate for their hand and can work both easily and comfortably for hours.